 When you are injured at someone’s house, you usually sue the owner of the house for the injuries.
 The homeowner is the one that owes you a duty to prevent slip and fall accidents by clearing up spills and icy sidewalks or a duty to prevent burn injuries by safely enclosing appliances and fireplaces.
 In any case where someone’s negligence caused your injuries, you sue them directly, but other parties (like insurance companies) might still be involved in the suit.

 In the case of a homeowners insurance company, the agreement between the homeowner and the insurance company will be what brings the insurance company into the lawsuit.
-In most policies, the insurance company agrees to defend their insurance customer by providing them with a lawyer if they get sued, and they agree to pay the damages if they lose the lawsuit.
+In most policies, the insurance company agrees to defend their insurance customer by providing them with a Maryland personal injury lawyer if they get sued, and they agree to pay the damages if they lose the lawsuit.

 This means that while you won’t directly sue the property owner’s insurance company in a premises liability lawsuit in Maryland, it does mean that they will still be involved in the lawsuit in some way.